-Legislation passed in 2008 increases Colorado's business personal property tax exemption to $7,000 over five years.
-From the tax year beginning Jan.
-1, 2015, onward, the exemption will be increased biennially to account for inflation.
-Business real property is taxed at a standard 29 percent assessment rate, with the exception of producing mines and oil and gas leaseholds and lands (as described in the Property tax table below).
+For tax years 2023 and 2024, personal property under common ownership with a combined total actual value of $52,000 or less per county is exempt.
+Business real property is taxed at a standard 27.9 percent assessment rate, with the exception of producing mines and oil and gas leaseholds and lands (as described in the Property tax table below).

 Colorado's unemployment insurance rates vary among employers, depending upon the history of taxes and benefits paid, and the Unemployment Insurance Fund balance.
 The majority of new employers are charged a tax based on a combination of three separate factors, including:

 - Resulting in combined rate of 3.12 percent on the first $10,000 of each employee’s calendar year earning.

 New employers' rates change during the first three years of operations until they are "experience rated" on payroll data and the number of Unemployment Insurance claims.
 Employers in construction-related businesses may be subject to a different tax base rate.

 Worker's compensation insurance is purchased through private insurance companies in Colorado.
 The Colorado Legislature created Pinnacol Assurance, a nonprofit insurance carrier, to sell worker's compensation insurance.

 - The actual value of property, which is established by local assessors along with the property's classification (residential, commercial, or personal).

 - The assessed value of property, which is based on the assessment rate, which is determined by the Colorado Legislature.
 The assessment rate for commercial and industrial property is set at 29 percent of market value.
 The residential rate is adjusted every odd-numbered year in order to maintain a balance between the tax burden on residential and all other properties.
 The residential assessment rate is 7.96 percent for 2012 assessments.